...is a Game Designer, Developer, and Software Engineer.

 - Featured by Apple in New and Noteworthy in 120+ countries

-- #1 Entertainment app in the Canada and the UK, and topped the charts worldwide
+- #1 Entertainment app in the Canada and the UK, while topping the charts worldwide

 Call of Duty: Modern Warfare 3 2011